esimmons1/Minesweeper/README.md

 Minesweeper
 ===========

-By Ellis Simmons - Spring 2025? <br/>
+Made by Ellis Simmons - Spring 2025? <br/>
-Made with JavaScript, CSS, and HTML
+Languages: JavaScript, CSS, and HTML

 What is this?
 -------------